-J. S. Neill was running James S. Neill & Sons Ltd., a hardware business founded by his grandfather in 1838.
-(A January 1958 issue of Broadcaster magazine that dealt with CFNB’s 35th anniversary states that J. Stewart Neill switched his 10 watt transmitter on for the first time on January 23).
+J. Stewart Neill managed James S. Neill & Sons Ltd., a hardware company instituted by his grandfather back in 1838.
+According to the January 1958 edition of Broadcaster magazine, which focused on CFNB’s 35th anniversary, it was mentioned that J. Stewart Neill first switched on his 10-watt transmitter on January 23rd.

-In 1924 James S. Neill and Sons moved its hardware business, established in 1838, from lower Queen Street to this new location, including the three-storey Chestnut building next door, and added a sporting goods department.
-James Neill’s son Stewart set up a radio station in his home in 1923, and moved it to the second floor of the store, above 59 York Street, in 1928.
+In the following year, 1924, James S. Neill and Sons relocated its long-established hardware business, dating back to 1838, from lower Queen Street to a new site.
+This move included the three-story Chestnut building adjacent to it and incorporated a new sporting goods department.
+In 1923, Stewart Neill, the son of James, launched a radio station from his house which was later relocated to the second floor of the store, situated above 59 York Street, in 1928.

-The station, given the call letters CFNB (for Canada, Fredericton, New Brunswick), gave early broadcasting experience to well-known children’s author Mary Grannan and to future Governor-General Romeo LeBlanc.
+The station was assigned the call sign CFNB (abbreviating Canada, Fredericton, New Brunswick) and offered initial broadcasting experience to renowned children’s author Mary Grannan and future Governor-General Romeo LeBlanc.

-CFNB remained Fredericton’s only radio station until a CBC station was established here.
-James S. Neill and Sons Hardware and Sporting Goods continued here for several decades.
+CFNB held the status of being the sole radio station in Fredericton until the establishment of a CBC station.
+James S. Neill and Sons Hardware and Sporting Goods business remained functional in the same location for several subsequent decades.

-James Stewart Neill died in 1927 and is buried in the Forest Hill Cemetery in Fredericton.
+James Stewart Neill passed away in 1927 and his remains lie in the Forest Hill Cemetery, Fredericton.